StevenMeyer/zama-tech-test-202511-sandbox-console/zama-sandbox-app/README.md

 If I had more time, I would have liked to add more tests as I usually like to write tests for major or reusable modules covering edge cases and documenting "normal" usage.

 I would add "Are you sure" checks to revoking keys, and add the option to remove keys with the same check.
 In the vein of editing keys, the option to change the human-readable name would be desirable.

+There are a few stying fixes I'd fix, such as:
+ * Key never expires is not aligned
+ * Expires at date picker label doesn't work with the datetime-local input's placeholder text
+ * misalignments on the key table, such as "Rows per page"

 I had hoped to use parallel routes to do things such as:
  * show the key creation form in a modal in addition to exposing a route